 1. Coding Demos

-Not all coding demos offer the same level of content marketing value.
+However, not all coding demos offer the same level of content marketing value.
 One of the biggest mistakes is making the demo all about the product instead of the value it brings to the prospect’s operation.

 - Walkthroughs of enterprise-level software